-Last year more than 8,000 children, mums, dads and grandparents caught a fish for the first time with Let's Fish!
-If you have a question about our Let's Fish! events, you can find the answers below.
+Each year thousands of children, mums, dads and grandparents catch their first fish at a Let's Fish! event.
+If you have a question about our attending, you can find the answer below.

 Click on a section below to see frequently asked questions.